 Orchestrating complex data and systems in time-sensitive,

-Definitive Logic’s Emergency Management (EM) practice combines domain expertise and data analytics to build more resilient communities against both natural and man-made disasters.
+Our technology leaders in the Emergency Management (EM) practice combine domain expertise and data analytics to build more resilient communities against both natural and man-made disasters.
 Our capabilities help organizations maximize current and future investments in support of all EM phases: Preparedness, Response, Recovery, and Mitigation.
 We “meet customers where they are” to build or modernize information technology (IT) solutions quickly and efficiently, resulting in safer communities.

 Disaster support requires effective collaboration and coordination of people, processes, and technologies to deliver the right information at the right time.
 Multiple systems and databases span different technological generations, creating data integration and reporting challenges that reduce an organization’s effectiveness.
 In the case of disasters, these challenges can lead to inefficient processes that adversely impact life and property.
 We increase organizations’ analytical maturity to better prepare, respond, recover, and mitigate losses from future disasters.